pramonettivega/getting_started_ndp/README.md

 # Getting Started with NDP

-This getting started tutorial has been designed as an overview to introduce learners to the main features of the National Data Platform (NDP).
-This exploration is complemented by a demo of an NDP project aimed to address a *mock data challenge*.
+This introductory tutorial aims to provide learners with a comprehensive overview of some of the key features of the National Data Platform (NDP).
+The exploration is complemented by a sample demonstration of an NDP project designed to address a *mock data challenge*.
 By the end of this tutorial, we will accomplish the following:

-- Explore the data catalog
+- Navigate the data catalog
-- Launch a computing instance
+- Initiate a computing instance
-- Present a sample project in JupyterHub
+- Showcase a sample project using the JupyterHub environment in a high-performance computing instance.

 ## The Challenge